vaultrice/i18next-vaultrice-backend/README.md

 const backendOptions = {
   credentials: { /* ... */ },
   onNonLocalStorageCreated: (nls) => {
-    nls.onAccessTokenExpiring(() => {
+    // this is not necessary if using the getAccessToken provider function via credentials nls.onAccessTokenExpiring(() => {
       // get new access token from your backend... nls.useAccessToken(newAccessToken);